Tue, 30th October 2007

 Insurance - what a scam!

-You might not have thought of it this way, but insurance is bet.
+You might not have thought of it this way, but insurance is a bet.
 I bet the insurance company £100 that our house won’t fall down and they give me odds of a 1000 to 1.
 House burns down and they pay up.
 Obviously it’s a bit more complex than that, the small print.
 It’s only fair that I don’t deliberately burn the house down, for example.

 But this small print is where the insurance companies vary from the honest betting shop.